 Preface: I’m just wrapping up my second semester of graduate school.
-I was asked to write a one page reflection on my changed, enlightened, or steadfast views on sustainable agriculture.
+I was asked to write a one page reflection on my changed, enlightened, or steadfast views on sustainable agriculture, which I am sharing here on the blog!

 I can confidently say that I am finishing this semester with a changed view of what it means to practice sustainable agriculture.
 I don’t know that my definition of sustainable agriculture is very cohesive, as there are so many practices that can fall under that umbrella, but I have a clear picture of what sustainable agriculture does not do.
 It doesn’t deplete the soil, the water, or biodiversity on any level.
 It is not dependent on fuels, fertilizers, or chemicals that are derived from a limited resource.
 It doesn’t exploit laborers, consumers, or governments.
 Sustainable agriculture is not wasteful.